null Skip to main content

 4. Shake the jar daily.

-6. Pour strained oil into clean, glass jar.
-Store in a cool, dark location.
+6. Pour strained oil into clean glass jar; store in a cool, dark location.

-Alternate Method Using a Double Boiler
+Alternate Method: Double Boiler

 1. Place finely chopped herbs and oil in a double boiler.